skyrmionz/agentforceChatLwc/README.md

 - If the chat fails to initialize, check your Remote Site Settings and Named Credential configuration
 - If TTS is not working, verify your Murf.ai API key is correctly entered in the component configuration
 - Check the browser console for JavaScript errors
-- Review the Apex debug logs for server-side errors
+- Review the Apex debug logs for server-side errors in Developer Console

 ## Customization